7h3v01c3/DirectoryTree/README.md

 This script generates a visual representation of a directory tree, excluding files and directories specified in a `.gitignore` file and some default patterns such as `.git`, `.gitignore`, and `.idea`.

+I use PyCharm and some of the directories are specifically excluded for Pycharm users.

 ## Features

 - Reads `.gitignore` file to exclude specified files and directories.